ajpete4/ajpete4.github.io/index.md

 **Developer (Sept 2011 - June 2020)**

-Thanks to the company support, the road to being a self taught programmer was filled with mentors, online courses, and text books.
-Applications that were built as a result are:
+ Developer and architect of the company’s primary line-of-business SAAS offerings.
+With a focus on maintaining high levels of security, compliance, performance, and client satisfaction, the primary tech stack used involved an in-depth knowledge of .NET, SQL, HTML, CSS, JavaScript, JSON.
+Projects as a result of this role are:

 * The Gulf Logbook Pilot, *NOAA NMFS MRIP*
 * Southeast Region Headboat Survey, *NOAA NMFS SEFSC*